 A mutual society is an organisation owned by its members and run for their benefit or for the benefit of the community.
 They include building societies, friendly societies, credit unions and registered societies.
 Registered societies include co-operative and community benefit societies, formerly known as ‘industrial and provident societies’.

-Graph 20 shows that we achieved 92.3% against our voluntary target of 90% to process a complete registration application from a mutual society within 15 working days of receipt.
+We have a voluntary target to process a complete registration application from a mutual society within 15 working days of receipt.
+Graph 20 shows that we achieved 94.6% against our voluntary target of 90%, an increase compared to last year.

 Payment Services Regulations and Electronic Money Regulations